andrew-henry/Data-Analytics/README.md

 * Anderson-Darling Test - The Anderson–Darling test is a statistical test of whether a given sample of data is drawn from a given probability distribution.

+* Friedman Test - The Friedman test is a non-parametric statistical test developed by Milton Friedman.
+Similar to the parametric repeated measures ANOVA, it is used to detect differences in treatments across multiple test attempts.
+The procedure involves ranking each row (or block) together, then considering the values of ranks by columns.
+Applicable to complete block designs, it is thus a special case of the Durbin test.

 * Mann-Whitney U Test - also called the Mann–Whitney–Wilcoxon (MWW), Wilcoxon rank-sum test, or Wilcoxon–Mann–Whitney test) is a nonparametric test of the null hypothesis that it is equally likely that a randomly selected value from one population will be less than or greater than a randomly selected value from a second population

 * Kendall’s Rank Correlation - is a statistic used to measure the ordinal association between two measured quantities.
 A τ test is a non-parametric hypothesis test for statistical dependence based on the τ coefficient.